QinetiQ-Cyber-Intelligence/OpenCTI-Terraform/opencti/README.md

 > **Note**
 > Review the `/config/dev/variables.tfvars` file for each deployment to ensure the OpenCTI Platform is configured as expected.
 This includes setting the correct regional values such as the `aws_account_id_lb_logs` defined on `Line 15` in `variables.tfvars`.
 Ensure that the `backend.conf` and `provider.tf` are both set to the correct AWS Region.

+> **Update the 'opencti_kms_key_admin' variable to a trusted IAM Entity.
+The deployment will fail if not defined**.
+If a deployment is being used for testing purposes it may be acceptable to set this to a wildcard.
+In production, restrict this to one IAM User/Role or group.

 ## Guidance

 This deployment, as it stands, will deploy the core OpenCTI Platform but there are additional components that can be added.

 > **Note**
+>
 > - AWS Lambda is deployed as a private resource in a VPC.
 This can lead to longer resource delete times (~27mins).
 This is expected.
 > - The OpenCTI Platform master user credentials can be found in AWS Secrets Manager post deployment.

 ### Route 53 Integration

 Terraform code exists within this deployment (`load_balancing module`) that will make use of an existing Route53 Hosted Zone.
 The Route53 Hosted Zone value is configured by the `domain` Terraform variable in `variables.tfvars`.
 This will create a sub-domain of `https://opencti.domain`.

 To enable this Terraform code, the following adjustments need to be made:

 - In the `load_balancing` module, lines `47 - 48` are to be uncommented and lines `27 - 28 and 45 - 46` should be adjusted to the suggested values.
 - Lines `91 - 130` should be uncommented.